Supply Chain Management

 Supplier Evaluation

-For parts and materials suppliers of its main business products (“major suppliers”), Canon uses the RBA’s SAQ to identify their labor, health and safety, environmental, and ethical risks.
-Our 2023 survey of 385 companies elicited responses from 378 companies (representing 512 sites).
+For parts and materials suppliers of its main business products (“major suppliers”), Canon uses an RBA-approved SAQ to identify their labor, health and safety, environmental, and ethical risks.
+Our 2024 survey of 378 companies elicited responses from 372 companies (representing 98.4%).
 Suppliers that did not reply to the survey were followed up individually.
-No businesses were identified as high risk among these suppliers, but we provided feedback on the results of labor, health and safety, the environment and ethics to our major suppliers and requested that they identify weaknesses and improve on them.
+No businesses were identified as high risk among these suppliers, but we provided feedback on the results to our major suppliers and requested that they identify weaknesses and improve on them.

-Since 2022, at our core business production sites, we have also been carrying out risk assessments relating to labor, health and safety, the environment, and ethics, focusing specifically on onsite service providers related to security, cleaning, and cafeteria, labor agencies, and facility or dormitory management companies.
-The assessments conducted in 2023 identified risks mainly in the following areas, and we worked toward improvement in collaboration with suppliers.
+Since 2022, at our core business production sites, we have also been carrying out risk assessments relating to labor, health and safety, the environment, and ethics, for the major onsite service providers related to security, cleaning, and cafeteria, labor agencies, and facility or dormitory management companies.
+The assessments conducted in 2024 identified risks mainly in the following areas, and we worked for improvement in collaboration with suppliers.

 Management of Personal Information